Wuraola17/alx-low_level_programming/README.md

-readme for more function nested loops
+This readme is for pointers arrays strings